-Emma Swart practises predominantly in family law and appears regularly in the Federal Circuit and Family Court of Australia.
-She also appears interstate and in the Family Court of Western Australia.
+Emma Swart practises in family law and appears regularly in the Federal Circuit and Family Court of Australia, Divisions 1 and 2 in Melbourne and interstate and also on occasions in the Family Court of Western Australia.

 Emma is a Nationally Accredited Mediator, a Victorian Bar Advanced Mediator and an Accredited Family Law Arbitrator member of the Australian Institute of Family Law Arbitrators and Mediators (AIFLAM).
 She is available to conduct discounted mediations under the AIFLAM Fixed Fee Scheme and the Magistrates’ Court Civil Single List of External Mediators (SLEM).
 She is accredited by the Attorney-General (Cth) as a Family Dispute Resolution Practitioner (FDRP) and is authorised to issue certificates under section 60I of the Family Law Act 1975.

 Emma is a foundation member of the Lawyer FDRP Panel, a select panel of dual-qualified Victorian family lawyer dispute resolution practitioners providing high-level family dispute resolution services across Australia and internationally.
 See lawyerfdrp.com.au

 Emma's mediation training includes LEADR Basic Training, Bond University Advanced Mediation Training, Transformative Mediation Advanced Training, Mentalising Advanced Training UWA 2019.
 She is a mediation coach for AIFLAM and an advocacy coach for the Victorian Bar.

 Emma is the elected board member for Victoria and Treasurer of AIFLAM.
 She represented the Victorian Bar on the Law Council of Australia's Domestic and Family Violence Taskforce and the Law Institute and Victorian Bar Legal Aid Taskforce.
 She assisted with the Law Institute of Victoria's Submission to the 2015 Family Violence Royal Commission and the Victorian Bar Submission to the Legal Aid Family Law Review.
 She is a member and former committee member of the Family Law Bar Association of Victoria.
-She is a member of the Family Law Practitioner's Association of Western Australia, the Family Law Section of the Law Council of Australia, the Women Barristers' Association and organises the Victorian Bar Community Choir.
+She is a member of the Family Law Section of the Law Council of Australia, , the Women Barristers' Association and organises the Victorian Bar Community Choir.

 She has a continuing interest in issues around Sexually Transmitted Debt from her experience prior to joining the Bar as a solicitor at the Consumer Credit Legal Services in Victoria and Western Australia.
 She is familiar with issues around family law and bankruptcy, guarantees and equitable interests in property.